orestespap/bitcoin-blockchain-converter/README.md

 3. Blockchain user graph
 4. Combo (i.e. graph + clustered blockchain)

-Stages 3 and 5 get skipped when the desired output is the compressed Bitcoin blockchain with no address clustering.
+Stages 3 and 5 are skipped when the desired output is the compressed Bitcoin blockchain with no address clustering.
 If clustering and/or the user graph are desired, stages 3 and 5 will be part of the execution pipeline.

-### Get blockchain ###
+### getBlockchain.py ###
-In the first stage, the corresponding script parses the raw blockchain data using the aforementioned library, casting transaction data to integers and storing them in a series of Python dictionaries.
+In the first stage, the corresponding script parses the raw blockchain data using the aforementioned library, casting transaction data to integers and storing it in a series of Python dictionaries.
 Each dictionary key corresponds to a hashed transaction id, and the corresponding value is a Python list containing the transaction data.
 In then event of a hash collision, a key points to a list of lists (a list of transactions whose txids share the same hash).

+During our research, we didn't encounter any keys pointing to more than two transactions, hence the cost of hash collisions is limited.

+        Dictionary entry with no hash collision:
+        {txid_0: [txid_0_data]}

+        Dictionary entry with hash collision:
+        {txid_0: [ [txid_0_data],  [txid_1_data] ..., [txid_n_data]]}

-As aforementioned, we store transaction data in Python.
+As aforementioned, we store transaction data in Python lists.
 While it is customary to store numeric data in Numpy arrays, we avoided using the particular data structure throught the pipeline (except for the output data) for the following reasons:

 1. Traversing numpy arrays is considerbly slower than traversing Python lists due to [on-the-fly object unpacking](https://stackoverflow.com/questions/63870418/why-numpy-arrays-are-slower-than-lists-with-for-loops)
 2. Numpy is an optimal choice for vector operations.
 No vector operations are performed throught the pipeline, traversing the array/list data is the dominant cost.